KilliKrate/Software-Documentation-G6/docs/Software Requirements Specification Plan.md

 **Value**: High

-#### 4.3.5 Use case: manage a quiz
+#### 4.3.5 Use case: edit a quiz

-**Actors**: any logged-in user
+**Actors**: any authenticated user

-**Description**: This use case begins when a logged-in user wants to manage a quiz previously created (see 4.3.2)
+**Description**: This use case begins when an authenticated user wants to edit a quiz previously created (see 4.3.2)

 **Basic path**:
-1. The user right-clicks on the quiz, this will pop up a new menu near the mouse.
-On the new menu the user right-clicks on “Modifica” to manage a quiz’s content.
+1. The user right-clicks on the quiz, this causes a new menu to appear, close to mouse cursor.
+On the new menu the user right-clicks on “Modifica” to edit a quiz’s content.
-2. The program displays a new page with a intuitive form where the user can freely customize the quiz and then submit the changes.
+2. The program displays a new page with an intuitive quiz editor where the user can freely customize the quiz and then submit the changes.

 **Alternate path**: